 Tip – Be sure to segment out your existing customers, and prospects.
 You can send more frequently, and say more, to customers.

 Local Blog Authorship (free, or one-time fees for copywriting assistance)

 Speaking of expertise, it’s not uncommon to find other local blogs or business associations who would be happy to let you guest write a topic related to your expertise.
 You then get the benefit of them sharing your expertise with their network, linking back to your contact info.

 Not a confident writer?
 That’s ok!
 You can often hire one inexpensively on services like UpWork for a low hourly fee.
 They can interview you and pull out the copy, or even refine rough drafts or bullets you produce.

 What types of blogs might make sense?
 After checking with local and specialty business groups, look for entrepreneurial blogs or accounts, or even small business-focused blogs.
 Many of these rely on a steady stream of fresh content to keep their audiences engaged, and take no offense when receiving a sample offer for original content.

 Why’d we write this?

 We’re a payments company, right?
 Yes.
 And our passion is making your payments simpler, faster and more modern so that you spend less time managing cashflow and more time growing your business and delighting your customers.
-If you want to see how ePayPolicy can help you do that, feel free to look around our site, or watch a demo.
+If you want to see how ePayPolicy can help you do that, feel free to look around our site, or book a demo.